The Observability Blog

 How Do I View Windows Events?

 Windows Events can be viewed in Windows Event Viewer, which is built into every Windows installation (except for Windows Server Core).
-While Event Viewer is useful for viewing the local logs, it can also be used to connect to other Windows systems across your domain.
+While Event Viewer helps view the local logs, it can connect to other Windows systems across your domain.

-Generally, it is a good tool for troubleshooting single issues, but not ideal for looking at events from across your environment.
+Generally, it is a good tool for troubleshooting single issues, but it could be better for looking at events across your environment.

 Should I Disable Windows Event Log?